The Postgraduate Research Support Scheme (PRSS) provides University funding to attend conferences, support your

-You may be eligible if you author and present, or author and are accepted to present, a paper or poster related to your research, you may be eligible to apply under this category.
+If you author and present, or author and are accepted to present a paper or poster related to your research, you may be eligible to apply under this category.
 You are not eligible to apply under this category if you attend a conference without presenting, or if you present a paper or poster you have not authored.
 If you select conference expenses as a funding category in your application, you will need to provide additional details.
 This information will be used to assess your eligibility for funding in this category.

 You can obtain funding for use of specialist services, a visit to use specialist facilities or learning specialist techniques.
 Expenses are directly related to your research and beyond what’s provided by your school or department.

 You can obtain funding for field expenses related to your research.
 Funding cannot be used for infrastructure costs normally covered by your school or department.

 Funding is available for items that are essential to your research, but which are not normally available or are difficult to obtain at the University.

 You can obtain funding for equipment that is essential to your research and outside the normal infrastructure provided by your school or department.
 Some schools may not support requests for funding to purchase computers if these are already provided to students.

 You can apply provided you do not hold a scholarship and will submit your thesis in the same calendar year.
 Printing costs will not be covered, as your thesis is submitted electronically.